Freddie Fox (actor): 2018–2019: The Ice King, An Ideal Husband, Hero, Edmond de Bergerac, Fanny Lye Deliver'd

-2020–present: White House Farm
+2020–present: White House Farm, House of the Dragon

 At the start of 2020, Fox delivered a persuasive performance in his role as the convicted mass murderer Jeremy Bamber in the ITV crime drama White House Farm based on the White House Farm murders in August 1985.
 In preparation, he created a psychology as convincing and enigmatic as the character should be "to leave the viewer asking questions".
 The London Evening Standard praised Fox's "ambiguous, wide-eyed look that hovers between angelic and devious, that it's hard to know whether to feel sympathy or suspicion."
 The Times remarked that he managed to be both "revealing and inscrutable, which can't be easy."
 The series won as Best New Drama at the 2020 TV Choice Awards leading to its international release on HBO Max in September 2020 and on Netflix in February 2021.
 Subsequently, he appeared on his co-star Cressida Bonas' podcast Fear Itself, where he expressed his fear of not reaching his full potential.

 In the same year, Fox guest-starred as the alcoholic busker Miles Stevens in McDonald & Dodds and as King Hugo of Sweden in Hulu's critically acclaimed comedy-drama series The Great (2020).
 He reprised his voice-over role as Dennis in the second season of Dennis & Gnasher: Unleashed! from which select episodes were condensed into the film Dennis and Gnasher: Unleashed!
 On the Big Screen.
 He then portrayed Margaret Thatcher's son Mark Thatcher in season 4 of the award-winning Netflix historical drama series The Crown (2020).

 In 2021, Fox opened The Golden Era of Broadway episode of The Theatre Channel, singing an arrangement of "Willkommen" and "Money" from Cabaret, and starred as Tony Kroesig, a Bullingdon club member and aristocrat banker turned politician, in The Pursuit of Love.

 In April 2023, it was announced that Fox had been cast as Ser Gwayne Hightower in the second season of House of the Dragon.

 In March 2025, it was announced that Fox had been cast as a villain in the fifteenth series of Doctor Who.
+That same year, Fox directed his second short film, The Painting and the Statue, co-written with Tanya Reynolds.
+It was selected for the 2025 HollyShorts Film Festival and won the award for Best International Short.

+In 2026, Fox made his musical theater debut as Mike Connor in the High Society West End revival.
+He also directed and produced Into the Breach, a documentary on British theater which premiered at the 2026 Telluride film festival and stars Kenneth Brannagh as the host.